paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ﻿![XferLogo](logo/XferLang-sm.png)

-# The Xfer Data-Interchange Format
+# The XferLang Data-Interchange Format

 ![Version](https://img.shields.io/badge/version-0.8.0-blue)

 _Welcome to everyone who came here from [Hacker News](https://news.ycombinator.com/item?id=42114543).
 Thank you so much for all the great input and discussion!_

-Xfer is a data-interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.
+XferLang is a data-interchange format designed to support data serialization, data transmission, and offline use cases such as configuration management.

 This project is still in its infancy and is quite experimental, even exploratory.
 The code you'll find in this repository is also experimental.
-So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) as part of my [.NET Xfer Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang), but at the moment this code is completely not ready for prime time.
+So far, I've built an [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements), a [parser](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/Services/Parser.cs), and a [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) as part of my [.NET XferLang Library](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang), but at the moment this code is completely not ready for prime time.
 It's not even thread safe yet!
 About once a week I'll completely refactor everything, so don't get terribly attached to code you see here.
 However, if you do like some of the ideas, please [let me know](mailto:paul@parkscomputing.com).
 I'm always open to feedback.

 That said, I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
 If you want to contribute, please [let me know](mailto:paul@parkscomputing.com).
 I'd love to have your help.

 ## Design Goals
 * **Explicit Types**: All values are explicitly typed.
-* **No Commas**: Xfer allows for objects and arrays to be defined without any separator characters between elements.
+* **No Commas**: XferLang allows for objects and arrays to be defined without any separator characters between elements.
-* **No Escaping**: Xfer does not require escaping of special characters in values.
+* **No Escaping**: XferLang does not require escaping of special characters in values.
 Instead, values are enclosed in unique delimiters that eliminate the need for escaping.
-* **Nullable Values**: ~~Xfer supports null values only for types that are defined as nullable.~~ This idea is on hold for now.
+* **Nullable Values**: ~~XferLang supports null values only for types that are defined as nullable.~~ This idea is on hold for now.
 Stay tuned for updates.

-## Xfer and JSON Compared
+## XferLang and JSON Compared

 Here's a simple example of a JSON document: